-UL School of Music’s Traditional Music Program & Louisiana Folk Roots Present Roots Camp!
+UL Lafayette’s Traditional Music Program & Louisiana Folk Roots Present Roots Camp!
+Dates: June 26-28

 Roots Camp is a music camp for teenage musicians ages 14-17.
 The 3-day camp is a hands-on study of Louisiana traditional music styles and their influences from broader American traditional music genres.
 Students will learn songs on the instrument(s) they already play and will have opportunities to play folk instruments that may be new to them.
 Music media recording and composition techniques are an exciting feature of the camp.
 Another benefit is participants get an up-close look at the UL Lafayette School of Music.